top of page

 Can Nature Enhance Ethical Decision-Making in Business?
 Insight from John Hausdoerffer, Part 1

 When John Hausdoerffer asks you what kind of ancestor you want to be, he’s only partly referring to what your kids and grandkids will think of you.
 There’s a bigger question being asked by the environmental philosopher and professor at Western Colorado University.
 If we shift our perspectives, as if looking back at ourselves from the future, it may spur us to consider how ethically we’re behaving in the here and now — and change the way we make decisions about how we live our lives.
 In an occasional series of interviews with leading ethicists about where ethical behavior begins and how to encourage more of it, Alphy talked with Hausdoerffer, the founding dean of the Clark Family School of Environment & Sustainability, director of the university’s Master in Environmental Management program, and author of three books.
-In the first of a two-part Q&A, he offers intriguing perspectives on the importance of our daily decisions and their long-term implications.
+In the first of a two-part Q&A, he offers intriguing perspectives on the importance of our daily decisions and their long-term implications, for more ethical decision-making in business.

 You're an environmental philosopher.
 What does that mean in brief?